- Fire Safety

 - Extreme Heat

 - Winter Storm

 The University of North Dakota has established an Institutional Biosafety Committee to address biological safety issues on campus.
-Questions regarding biological safety should be directed to the Office of Research and Program Development, 777-4278, or the Safety and Environmental Health Office, 777-3341.
+Questions regarding biological safety should be directed to the Office of Research and Program Development, 701-777-4278, or the Office of Safety, 701-777-3341.